Frequently Asked Questions

 Why do we celebrate the birthday of a queen who's been dead for almost 100 years?

 As the name suggests, Victoria Day was originally set to celebrate the birthday of Queen Victoria.
 After her death, Canada continued to use this day to celebrate every monarch's birthday.

 Why do we celebrate the Queen's birthday in May when her birthday is in June?

 Queen Elizabeth's birthday is April 21st, but we celebrate it in May on Victoria Day, as we have for every monarch since the death of Queen Victoria.

 What is Government House?

 Government House is the official residence of the Governor General or Lieutenant Governor.
-Rideau Hall, in Ottawa, is the official residence of the Governor General.
+Rideau Hall in Ottawa, is the official residence of the Governor General, as well as La Citadelle in Québec City.
 Each province, at one time, had their own Government House for the Lieutenant Governor, but today only some are actually residences, some are museums and some sadly, have been demolished.